conan-io/docs/tutorial/developing_packages/package_layout.rst

                self.cpp_info.libs = ["say"]

-So, this workflow in the cache works flawlessly but:

-- What if I'm developing the recipe in my local project and want to use the local methods (**conan source**, **conan build**) and later call **export-pkg** to create the package?

-  If you call **conan build** in your working directory, without specifying a ``--build-folder`` argument, you will end up with a bunch of files polluting your project.
-Moreover, if you want to build more configurations you will need to create several build folders by hand, this is inconvenient, error-prone, and wouldn't be easy for Conan to locate the correct artifacts if you want to call **export-pkg** later.

-- What if I don't even want to call **conan build** but use my CLion IDE to build the project?

-  By default, the CLion IDE will create the folders **cmake-build-release** and **cmake-build-debug** to put the build files there, so maybe your ``package()`` method is not able to locate the files in there and the **export-pkg** might fail.

-- What if I want to use my project as an editable package?

-  If you want to keep developing your package but let the consumers link with the artifacts in your project instead of the files in the Conan cache, this will not work, because it only declares the location of headers and libraries in the final packaged layout, but during development the files are typically in other locations.

 So, just as we describe the package folder in the ``package_info()`` method, we can use ``layout()`` to describe the ``source`` and ``build`` folders (both in a local project and in the cache):

   - We can run the conan local commands (**conan source**, **conan build**, **conan export-pkg**) without taking care of specifying directories, always with the same syntax.
   - If you are using an IDE, you can describe the build folder naming in the layout, so the libraries and executables are always in a known place.
   - In the cache, the layout (like a build subfolder) is kept, so we can always know where the artifacts are before packaging them.
   - It enables tools like the :ref:`AutoPackager<conan_tools_files_packaging>` to automate the **package()** method.
-  - It out-of-the-box enables to use :ref:`editable packages<editable_packages>`, because the recipe describes where the contents will be, even for different configurations, so the consumers can link with the correct built artifacts.
+  - It enables to use :ref:`editable packages<editable_packages>`, because the recipe describes where the contents will be, even for different configurations, so the consumers can link with the correct built artifacts.

 Declaring the layout